Married... with Children season 11

 This is a list of episodes for the eleventh and final season (1996–97) of the television series Married... with Children.
-The season aired on Fox from September 28, 1996 to June 9, 1997.
+The season aired on Fox from September 28, 1996, to June 9, 1997.

 Fox moved the show's time slot several times throughout the course of the season, which cost the show ratings.
 Rising production costs and decreasing viewer shares led to the show's cancellation on April 17, 1997, after the final taping for Season 11.
 This was the only season to feature teaser scenes before the opening credits and a few episodes during this season also featured tag scenes just before the closing credits.
 For this season, the still of Al and Peggy sitting on the couch was dropped from the closing credits, which for this season are shown against a black background and in a separate card format, instead of scrolling.
 The opening theme was also greatly shortened, dropping the highway scenes taken from National Lampoon's Vacation, as well as the scene of Al on the couch giving money to Bud, Kelly, Peg, and their dog.

 Amanda Bearse missed five episodes this season.
 Ted McGinley also missed one episode.

 This is the only season for Pamela Eells as showrunner.

 In May 2022, it was announced an animated revival of the series with the original cast was in the works.
+In July 2025, it was confirmed that the animated revival was no longer in development.